Jaykul/RequiredModules/ReadMe.md

 ## Latest Changes

+### 5.1.0 Supports Upgrades

+This version supports upgrading modules you already have installed.
+Normally, `Install-RequiredModule` will only search online after determining that you don't have a valid version installed already.
+Now with the `-Upgrade` switch, it will search online first, and select the highest valid version, and _then_ check if you have _that version_ installed.
+If it's not already installed, it will install it.

+In `-Upgrade` mode, you'll get warnings about the latest module version if it's newer than the valid range you've specified.
+Please let me know if this is a problem!
+I'm considering having those warnings suppressed by the `-Quiet` switch, but they are not, currently.

+This version also adds an `Optimize-Dependency` command to the module version (currently available on PSGallery if you `-AllowPrerelease`).
+This command will sort modules into dependency order (so that dependencies are installed before the modules that depend on them).

+### 5.0.0 Specify repositories

 This version allows installing from any trusted repository!
 In this version, we no longer only (and automatically) use PSGallery.
 Instead, you must ensure that there is a repository registered and trusted, and we'll use whatever repostories you have trusted.

 For instance, you could ensure the default PSGallery is registered, and trust it: